which followed the death of Pope Clement XIV

 had declared its neutrality, put an end to its independency and then gave it to Austria in return for Lombardy).

 The French were driven out of Italy by a Russian army and Austria thought that the election of a pope could help to restore the old political situation.
 The cardinals however spent more than four months before agreeing to elect Cardinal Barnaba Chiaramonti, who chose to be called Pope Pius VII.
-The Austrian emperor wanted the pope to set his residence in Vienna, but Pope Pius VII insisted that he should return to Rome, which he eventually did on July 3, 1800.
+The Austrian emperor wanted him to set his residence in Vienna, but the Pope insisted that he should return to Rome, which he eventually did on July 3, 1800.

 On that day however the situation had already changed; Bonaparte on June 14 won a decisive battle at Marengo: the news of the victory was described in Giacomo Puccini's Tosca: